Integrative Health and Pediatric Cancer Care

 MADISON - Integrative Health brings together the best of alternative therapies and conventional medicine to keep the body as healthy as possible, even in the face of a major illness like cancer.
 And, it can benefit both adults and children alike.

-During a recent presentation at a Pediatric Hematology and Oncology Advisory Group (PHOAG) meeting, Lucille Marchand, MD, UW Health integrative medicine, palliative care and family medicine physician, explained how integrative medicine can help in the care of a child with cancer.
+During a recent presentation at a Pediatric Hematology and Oncology Advisory Group (PHOAG) meeting, Lucille Marchand, MD, UW Health Integrative Health, palliative care and family medicine physician, explained how Integrative Health can help in the care of a child with cancer.

 A child's illness affects the entire family, and it can be a very overwhelming experience.
 On top of the worry for the child's well-being, parents have to manage multiple appointments and treatments, often while working and even caring for other siblings.
-That is why integrative medicine also looks at ways of caring for the family and even the community.
+That is why Integrative Health also looks at ways of caring for the family and even the community.